How much alcohol is too much?

 The next time you’re out a bar, watch closely as the bartender pours a glass of wine or mixes a cocktail.
 There’s a great chance that one bartender might add more liquor to a cocktail than another or pour a bigger glass of wine.
 This can make drinking responsibly much more difficult.

-“There’s a wide range of what’s considered ‘one drink’ when you’re out at a bar,” said Dominic Vangarelli, vice president of Geisinger Marworth in Waverly.
+“There’s a wide range of what’s considered ‘one drink’ when you’re out at a bar,” says Michele Davis, director of counseling at Geisinger Marworth.
 “This makes it much harder to monitor how much you’ve had, which can lead to negative, and even dangerous, side effects.”

 Here’s what’s considered a standard drink, according to the National Institute on Alcohol Abuse and Alcoholism.